 , cached_property()

-doesn’t block attribute mutations unless you provide a proper setter method.
+doesn’t block attribute updates unless you provide a setter method.
 That’s why you can update the diameter to 200

 in the last couple of lines.

-If you want to create a cached property that doesn’t allow modification, then you can use property()
+If you want to create a cached property that doesn’t allow modifications, then you can use property()

 and functools.cache()